astropy/astropy/docs/cosmology/index.rst

 An important point is that the cosmological parameters of each instance are immutable -- that is, if you want to change, say, `Om`, you need to make a new instance of the class.
+Also note that the built in cosmologies are instances of classes as described below, not functions.

 Using `cosmology`
 =================